ECB Overlord Mario Draghi testified before the European Parliament’s Economic and Monetary Affairs Committee yesterday (June 21, 2016).

 Views on the economy

-The ECB expects that the euro zone recovery will continue to strengthen, though, which would cut down on economic slack.
-The ECB therefore, expects that inflation will be slightly above zero in 2016, before accelerating to 1.3% in 2016 and then to 1.6% by 2018, as you can see on the table below.
+The ECB expects that the eurozone recovery will continue to strengthen, though, which would cut down on economic slack.
+The ECB therefore, expects that inflation will be slightly above zero in 2016, before accelerating to 1.3% in 2016 and then to 1.6% by 2018, as you can see in the table below.

 Draghi then kinda bragged in a way when he proclaimed that: “Without our policy stimulus, both growth and inflation would be significantly lower.”

 More stimulus “in the pipeline”

 The euro had a mixed performance but was mostly weak during Tuesday’s morning London session, likely because of the prevalence of risk appetite, which drew market players away from the lower-yielding euro towards the relatively riskier yet higher-yielding assets, namely European equities.